havipr/havipr/README.md

 - I am a data analytics with a passion for using data to drive business oportunities.
 - I have worked in Latin America, Oceania and Asia.
+- I post about how I have overcoming difficulties in foreign countries on my <a href="https://Javierreina.com">blog</a>
+- I love sports and I'm a big fun of Japanese Culture.

 </td><td valign="top" width="25%">